TuplexLanguage/site/docs/syntax_intro.md

 > Tuplex naming convention: Start type names with a capital letter; and functions, fields / variables with a lower case letter.
 Constants should be all-caps.

 The syntax of scalar and boolean expressions, as well as function calls, is straight-forward and similar to other languages like C++ and Java.
-If and while statements can be single-statement using colon, or multi-statement using brackets.
+If and while statements can be one-liners or multi-statement using indentation (or braces).

     result := (2.0 + square( someLen )) / 3.14
     if result > 20.0: